justlab/casecrossover_preterm_simulation/readme.md

 `tar_load(table_coverage_2018)` will load `table_coverage_2018` into your environment.
 `tar_read(vis_2018)` will display the coverage and bias plots for the 2018 simulations.

+These tables and plots have also been pulled into the `code/report.html` generated at the end of the workflow.

 ## Reproducibility

 The workflow has been made reproducible using the [targets package](https://github.com/ropensci/targets) by Will Landau and contributors.
 Random seeds are set, so you should receive the same results if you run this workflow multiple times while providing the same parameters.